+####Why MS?
+What is your area of specialization?
+Why MS now?

-####In this same project we faced problems like missing data, incorrect data that contains special characters, incorrect file format, incorrect column spacing to name a few.
-Our traditional way of investigating the cause included steps like manual searching and comparing which only resulted in time-consuming fixesBecause of these problems I realized the consequences unmanaged data.
+In this same project we faced problems like missing data, incorrect data that contains special characters, incorrect file format, incorrect column spacing to name a few.
+Our traditional way of investigating the cause included steps like manual searching and comparing which only resulted in time-consuming fixes.
+Because of these problems I realized the consequences unmanaged data.
 So, to streamline the process of investigation, I started exploring the different ways in which we can arrive at such solutions in a more simpler way.
 After talking to experts who are currently working in this field and a thorough research on the internet I found out that Python is quite useful in these situations.
 I started to enrol in different online courses.
 After having complete relevant knowledge about Python, I moved towards python modules for large data handling like NumPy and Pandas.
 I started loading the files to be investigated as Data Frames.
 Once this was done the process of searching missing values, special characters etc was like cakewalk.
 In addition, I used Matplotlib to draw inferences like which columns in files were generally affected and the frequency of different errors.
 All the above help the project in reducing the incident tickets from 18000 per month to 12000 per month.
 As compared to the plethora techniques and theories in Data Science, I had just used the tip of the iceberg, but the outcome was drastic.
 After this experience, my interest in Computer Science in general became more specific.
 And during the last 2 years I have enrolled in different online courses, studied from books and have done everything in my capacity to implement these techniques wherever possible.
 But haphazard choices of courses, lack of guidance and very limited scenarios to implement and practise led to a slow progress.
 To overcome these obstructions, I decided to devote my further dedication to a full time Masters program.
 And when it comes to pursuing MS in this field, the Data Science track of ‘Master of Science in Computer Science’ offered at USC is a one stop solution which will not only provide me with a comprehensive understanding of the subject but will also provide me with ample opportunities to practise and apply my learnings.

-#####
+Why this particular university?

+#####Goals /